Red-M/RedSSH/README.md

 # RedSSH

-Use SSH in python easily with C speed!
+Use SSH in python easily and with C speed!

 This is in beta for now, however I wouldn't release something that didn't work properly.
 Things might just change unexpectedly.